myersm0/werkverzeichnis/README.md

 (The actual definition is more complex, to allow for records like "BWV Anh.
 III 135".)

 ## Data generation
 This dataset is compiled using AI large language models (LLMs) to process and structure information from public sources (catalogs, Wikipedia, musicological references).
-Manual curation at this scale would be an enormous undertaking — LLMs make it feasible.
+Manual curation at this scale would be an enormous undertaking, so it is largely an automated process.

-However, LLM output is notoriously subject to hallucination and requires careful verification.
-To that end, our workflow includes multiple review stages:
+However, LLMs are notoriously subject to hallucination, so their outputs require careful review.
+To that end, our workflow includes multiple stages:
 1. **Structured extraction** — LLMs parse source material into our schema format
-2. **Cross-reference validation** — Catalog numbers, dates, and keys are checked against authoritative sources
+2. **Cross-reference validation** — Catalog numbers, dates, and keys are checked against sources
 3. **Schema validation** — All entries must pass JSON schema and styleguide checks
 4. **Human review** — Spot checks and corrections

 This generation-and-review process is still evolving.
-The goal is accuracy above all else — because if the data isn't reliable, it isn't useful.
-But errors are inevitable in any project of this scope; corrections are welcome via pull request or issue.
+But it must also be accurate above all else — because if the data isn't reliable, it isn't useful.
+Still, despite our best efforts, errors are inevitable in any project of this scope, so corrections are welcome via pull request or issue.

 ## CLI tool
 The `wv` command-line tool provides: